Lesson 5: Graphics

 Figure 6: Radian demonstration

 Radians fall in the range of 0 to 6.2831852 or 2 times Pi.
-Supplying the CIRCLE statement with positive radian values produces an arc from start_radian to stop_radian.
+Supplying the CIRCLE statement with positive radian values produces an arc from start_radian! to stop_radian!.
 Supplying negative radian values to CIRCLE produces the same arc but this time with lines drawn from the radian endpoints back to the center of the arc.
 This creates a pie looking structure as seen in Figure 6 above.
 Arcs are always drawn in a counter-clockwise direction.
 If you were to designate Pi as the start radian value and half Pi as the end radian value the end result would not be an arc drawn between those two points in the upper left quadrant.
 The arc would include the entire circle except for this quadrant because of the arc being drawn counter-clockwise.

 This Wikipedia article on radians does a very good job of explaining the relationship between a circle's radius and circumference.